 There are opportunities for a number of students to secure placements through the university's Media Diversity Partnership with the BBC.
-This has steadily gown and now includes six placements a year, two of them one month long and offered to graduating students, one specifically in sports.
-Other broadcast work experience openings are offered via the BJTC link.
-The university's partnership with the city's community youth radio station Youthcomm provides opportunities for work experience and regular slots.
-Muff Murfin from Sunshine Radio is now involved and there are hopes of the Youthcomm training programmes being extended.
-In addition new studios at the university should enable a direct link to Youthcomm for live broadcasts at set times.
-This should further enhance the student experience.
+This has steadily gown and now includes eight placements a year, one of them a month long and offered to a graduating student interested in sports journalism.
+Other broadcast work experience openings are offered via the BJTC link and at local newspapers, with several now employed at Bullivant Media.
+The University's partnership with the city's community youth radio station Youthcomm provides opportunities for work experience, with one student securing an 'earn-as-you learn' paid breakfast presenting slot.
+Students are regularly on placements at Newsquest's Worcester News, the Birmingham Post and Mail, Wolverhampton and Shropshire Express and Star papers and at a variety of magazines and online sports organisations.
+A number of students enter the PR, communications and Social Media Management sphere and the course has many connections with organisations requiring these skills, with undergraduates on placements and alumni working at many of them, including the fire serve, police and local councils.
 The journalism area also has a strong link with Parliament through the local MP, and students get career advice on the civil service and other political and voluntary and political spheres.
-The area also has a link with Malvern Theatres with students regularly working in the Press Office and covering events with reviews appearing on their website.
-Industry links have also been forged with the Birmingham Post and Mail, Prova PR and Free Radio, providing work experience placement opportunities for students.
+There are links with Malvern Theatres with students regularly working in the Press Office and covering events with reviews appearing on their website.
 They are also encouraged to take up volunteering opportunities, and internships, offered through the Students Union and with local employers.
 The students that have undertaken work project modules have participated in a wide range of areas including local radio, teaching, marketing, events management and local newspapers.
 Websites have also provided opportunities for students to gain experience, some on an 'earn as you learn' basis.

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
-More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each module can be found in the module outlines and the course handbook provided to all students at the start of the course.
-The accuracy of the information contained in this document is reviewed by the University and may be checked by the Quality Assurance Agency for Higher Education.
+More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each module can be found in associated course documentation e.g. course handbooks, module outlines and module specifications.